 Unsolicited, Tim offered to share his story with the audience at the end of the talk.

 How is the hip?
 Still pain-free and allowing him to play tennis, pickleball and golf six days per week.

 The results for Tim with such a simple (for those of us trained to do it), non-surgical, and minimally invasive treatment were truly life-changing allowing him to quickly return to his passions in life.

 Be like Tim.
 See Tim Run.
 See Tim enjoy life again.

 Committed to delivering leading edge non-surgical and minimally-invasive treatments for your joint pain – to get you back to enjoying life again.

 P.S.
-We are the only clinic in southwest Arizona dedicated to Regenerative Medicine treatments including platelet rich plasma (PRP) treatments.
+We are the only clinic in southwest Arizona dedicated to Integrative Orthopedics treatments including platelet rich plasma (PRP) treatments.
 We do not dabble.
 We deliver leading edge treatments to help you get back to dominating your passions in life.